 Popular Technical Indicators

-DiziShore’s investment and trading category includes indicators that can help with your trading journey.
-Here are some of the most popular trading indicators available in the market:
+When it comes to investment and trading, here are some of the most popular trading indicators available in the market:

 1. Moving Average (MA)